coral-fan/coral-monorepo/workspaces/contracts/README.md

 - IMPORTANT: Review and confirm that the values in the `config.json` file are all correct.

-- Are you deploying to `mainnet`?
-Did you update the Chainlink pricefeed address?

 - Run `npx hardhat create-and-deploy --project <PROJECT_NAME> --network <NETWORK_NAME>` to trigger the hardhat task that uploads metadata, deploys and verifies the contract.

 - Note: For testnet, set `NETWORK_NAME` to `fuji`; To deploy to mainnet, set `NETWORK_NAME` to `mainnet`